 How Hospital Outsourcing Is Hurting Workers and Endangering Patients

-Finalist, ForeWord Book of the Year in Social Sciences (Adult Nonfiction)
+Gold Award, 2014 ForeWord Magazine Book of the Year in Social Sciences, Adult Nonfiction

 To cut costs and maximize profits, hospitals in the United States and many other countries are outsourcing such tasks as cleaning and food preparation to private contractors.
 In Cleaning Up, the first book to examine this transformation in the healthcare industry, Dan Zuberi looks at the consequences of outsourcing from two perspectives: its impact on patient safety and its role in increasing socioeconomic inequality.
 Drawing on years of field research in Vancouver, Canada as well as data from hospitals in the U.S. and Europe, he argues that outsourcing has been disastrous for the cleanliness of hospitals—leading to an increased risk of hospital-acquired infections, a leading cause of severe illness and death—as well as for the effective delivery of other hospital services and the workers themselves.